thankful-ai/yeoman/README.md

 - Secrets and env management will be done by yeoman.
 - I dislike the fly.toml file existing locally but state also existing server-side.
 Complexity to sync those two things is very high!

+### Proxy

+- When a proxy comes online, it needs to append itself to DNS entries/cloudflare. yeoman service deploy proxy
+- When a proxy goes offline, yeoman needs to remove it.